marekjg/hrtf/README.md

 # HRTF
-Head-related transfer function used to simulate direction of the audio source, implemented with OpenCV, PyAudio and Numpy.
-Requires impulse responses e.x. from [CIPIC HRTF Database](https://www.ece.ucdavis.edu/cipic/spatial-sound/hrtf-data/) (to check the script, just download Matlab version of the database and take any hrir_final.mat file).
+Head-related transfer function used to simulate direction of the audio source, implemented with OpenCV, PyAudio and Numpy. hrir_final.mat is taken from [CIPIC HRTF Database](https://www.ece.ucdavis.edu/cipic/spatial-sound/hrtf-data/) and can be used as described in the crir_copyright.txt file in cipic_hrir folder.